-- (a) In December 1978, the annex was updated to add heavy water production plants and equipment and a few specific items of isotope separation equipment for uranium enrichment; - (b) In February 1984, further detail was added to the annex to take into account technological developments during the preceding decade in the area of uranium enrichment by the gas centrifuge process; - (c) In August 1985, a similar clarification was made to the annex section on irradiated fuel reprocessing; - (d) In February 1990, the uranium enrichment section was further elaborated by the identification of items of equipment used for isotope separation by the gaseous diffusion method; - (e) In May 1992, specific items of equipment were added to the section on heavy water production; - (f) In April 1994, the enrichment section of the annex was subject to its most significant expansion to date.
+- (a) In December 1978, the annex was updated to add heavy water production plants and equipment and a few specific items of isotope separation equipment for uranium enrichment: - (b) In February 1984, further detail was added to the annex to take into account technological developments during the preceding decade in the area of uranium enrichment by the gas centrifuge process; - (c) In August 1985, a similar clarification was made to the annex section on irradiated fuel reprocessing; - (d) In February 1990, the uranium enrichment section was further elaborated by the identification of items of equipment used for isotope separation by the gaseous diffusion method; - (e) In May 1992, specific items of equipment were added to the section on heavy water production; - (f) In April 1994, the enrichment section of the annex was subject to its most significant expansion to date.
 Existing portions of the section were updated and detailed lists of equipment were added for the enrichment processes, including aerodynamic, chemical and ion exchange, laser-based plasma and electromagnetic separation.
 A significant modification was also made to the entry for primary coolant pumps; - (g) In May 1996, the sections on reactors and reactor equipment, on non-nuclear materials, on the fabrication of fuel elements and on heavy water production were reviewed.
 Parts of these sections were updated and new, detailed equipment was added; - (h) In March 2000, a new section on uranium conversion was added.
 This section also contains elements transferred from section 3 on reprocessing. - 17.
 In February 2008, INFCIRC/209/Rev.2 was modified to include expanded details on the separation of isotopes of special fissionable material, with the addition of an explanatory note, an introductory note in the annex and a technical amendment already agreed in June 2006.
 The annex was also amended to include text on valves especially designed or prepared for gas centrifuge enrichment plants. - 18.
 In July 2009, a correction was issued to INFCIRC/209/Rev.2 eliminating several minor errors in both memoranda A and B. - 19.
 In June 2014, an updated list was issued in order to more clearly define the standard of implementation that all States members of the Zangger Committee regard as essential for the fulfilment of the understandings.
 In addition, amendments previously approved by the Zangger Committee and published as INFCIRC/209/Rev.2/Mod.1 and INFCIRC/209/Rev.2/Corr.1 were incorporated into the actual text of the trigger list in memorandum B. All of the changes to the list were included in the version of the Zangger Committee understandings published as IAEA document INFCIRC/209/Rev.3. - 20.
-In February 2017, a further updated list was issued as INFCIRC/209/Rev.4 to clarify a number of issues, including with regard to neutron detectors and deuterium and heavy water.
-As at February 2020, the Zangger Committee has agreed on a further set of updates and has asked IAEA to issue INFCIRC/209/Rev.5.
+In February 2017, a further updated list was issued as INFCIRC/209/Rev.4 to clarify a number of issues, including with regard to neutron detectors and deuterium and heavy water. - 21.
+In February 2020, a further amendment was made to clarify the decontrol of nuclear-grade graphite not intended for use in nuclear reactors, expand the description of fuel cladding-breaching machines and broaden the nomenclature for equipment used in dissolvers.
+This list was issued as INFCIRC/209/Rev. 5 and is the current trigger list.